 The feature selection methods of odds ratio, information gain, BNS+F1 and Chi-Squared assign a high score to a term even if it appears in more than one category.
-Using such features do not assist a single labeled text classifier to distinguish between categories.
+Using such features do not assist a single labeled text classifier in distinguishing between categories.
 AM feature selection method assigns a high score to a term, if it appears consistently in only one specific category.
 Such terms then can point the classifier to that specific category.
-For example, consider a term t_1 with half of its occurrences in one categories.
-Term t_1 confidently points to category c_1 and hence is assigned AM score of 0.50.
+For example, consider a term t_1 with half of its occurrences in one category c_1 and the other half distributed uniformly across the other categories.
+Term t_1 confidently points to category c_1 and hence is assigned an AM score of 0.50.
 Consider another term t_2 with 49% of occurrences in category c_1 and the other 51% of occurrences concentrated in two other categories c_2 and c_3 .
 An AM score of 0.49 is assigned to term t_2 .
 As our goal is single-labeled classification, AM assigns a higher score to term t_1 than term t_2 as it points more confidently to category c_1 .
 However, algorithms such as information gain, odds ratio, BNS+F1 and Chi-Squared assign a score to a term that is inversely proportional to the number of categories that term appears in.
 Hence, term t_2 (occurs in three categories) is assigned a higher score than t_1 (occurs in all categories).
 However, the term t_2 may mislead a single-labeled classifier as it also points to categories c_2 and c_3 each with a lower probability (25.5%).
 Term t_1 confidently points to only category c_1 and hence, should be assigned a higher score than t_2 .